 What is IPO GMP (IPO Grey Market Premium)?

-What is Kostak rate?
+What is Kostak’s rate?

-Kostak rate is the amount an investor gets by selling his/her IPO application in grey market.
-This is the amount an investor stands to get, irrespective of allotment status.
-As an example, a kostak rate of INR300 indicates that an investor selling his application will receive this amount even if there is no allotment and even if the stock is listed at a discount to allotment price.
+Kostak rate is the amount an investor gets by selling his/her IPO application in the grey market.
+This is the amount an investor stands to get, irrespective of IPO allotment status.
+As an example, a kostak rate of INR300 indicates that an investor selling his application will receive this amount even if there is no allotment and even if the stock is listed at a discount to the allotment price.

 What is Subject to Sauda?

-‘Subject to’ is another term frequently used in grey market to denote a sauda for buying a firm allotment application.
-In other words, this is the amount buyers are ready to pay for an application which has been allotted shares.
+‘Subject to’ is another term frequently used in the grey market to denote a sauda for buying a firm allotment application.
+In other words, this is the amount buyers are ready to pay for an application that has been allotted shares.
 Naturally, this amount is much bigger than Kostak.
 A seller in this case gets this amount even if the stock lists at lower rates than the allotment price.
 The risk of a discounted listing is borne by the buyer.

-In case of no allotment, the sauda stands cancelled.
+In case of no allotment, the sauda stands canceled.
 As one can see, there is a trade-off between kostak and Subject to Sauda trades and while investors can make big money in the second one, s/he gets nothing in case of no allotment.
 In contrast, s/he can lock a small profit by selling the application at kostak rates.

 Income tax implications of grey market trades

-Since grey market is an informal market, all profits will be in the name of IPO applicant who sold his/her application.
+Since the grey market is an informal market, all profits will be in the name of the IPO applicant who sold his/her application.
 IPO grey market trades are mostly settled in cash which means that actual trades happen in the applicant’s account.
 This directly puts the tax liability on the applicant.

 If you spot a new IPO and wish to nudge us about it, just drop us a comment below the text.
 Alternatively, you can write to us at admin at ipocentral.in.
 Here are some more resources for you:

-- All-time largest IPOs in India at a glance
+- All-time Largest IPOs in India at a Glance

-Alternatively, you can check out our dedicated sections on IPO News, SEBI approval status, IPO Review and Buybacks.
-If you are new to IPOs, you might want to go through our resources section which contains lot of information about the best practices to follow when it comes to primary markets.
+Alternatively, you can check out our dedicated sections on IPO News, SEBI approval status, IPO Review, and Buybacks.
+If you are new to IPOs, you might want to go through our resources section which contains a lot of information about the best practices to follow when it comes to primary markets.